2010–11 UIC Flames men's basketball team

 The 2010–11 UIC Flames men's basketball team represented the University of Illinois at Chicago in the 2010–11 NCAA Division I men's basketball season.
 Their head coach was Howard Moore, serving his first year.
 The Flames played their home games at the UIC Pavilion and were members of the Horizon League.
-They finished the season 7–24, 2–16 in Horizon League play and lost in the first round of the 2011 Horizon League men's basketball tournament to Cleveland State.
+They finished the season 7–24, 2–16 in Horizon League play.
+The Flames lost in the first round of the 2011 Horizon League men's basketball tournament to Cleveland State.